Faculty and Staff

 Ellie Lehnert

-Ellie Lehnert joined Aidan Montessori School as the Staff Accountant in 2019.
+Ellie Lehnert joined Aidan Montessori School as the Business Manager in 2019.
 After graduating from college, Ellie served as a bookkeeper and assistant property manager for three years at a firm that managed 100+ residential properties in Maryland and DC.
 She later spent 6-1/2 years with Keller Williams Realty as the Market Center Administrator for offices in McLean, Arlington, and Tysons Corner.
 During her time with Keller Williams, Ellie managed the office financials and reporting, coordinated charity golf tournaments and supported numerous community outreach and fundraising initiatives.
 Aidan is pleased to have Ellie and her considerable experience as part of its Business Office.

 Ellie is a DC native and currently lives in Fairfax, Virginia.
 In her free time, Ellie enjoys photography, hiking, sewing and watching movies.